hosseinshirinabadi/Extended-Pintos-OS-CS162/doc/project1.md

 We will implement all algorithms in the `syscall_handler()` function inside userprog/syscall.c.
 The args[0] will contain the syscall type, and the subsequent elements will contain the syscall arguments, if any.

 - args[0] == SYS_HALT:
-Calling ‘shutdown_power_off()’ will terminate Pintos.
+Calling `shutdown_power_off()` will terminate Pintos.

 - args[0] == SYS_EXEC:
 We first use the validate_exec function to validate the command line argument passed to the exec syscall.
 This will make sure that the argument passed in is a valid null-terminator command, its pointer is in the user space, and is not null.
-Next, we will make modifications to the ‘process_execute’ function: we first create a `child_status` struct and add it to the list of current’s process children and we set the semaphore value of this struct to 0.
+Next, we will make modifications to the `process_execute` function: we first create a `child_status` struct and add it to the list of current’s process children and we set the semaphore value of this struct to 0.
 Then using the `thread_create` function, we create a new thread and modify it to set the `parent_id` of the child struct to be the thread id of the parent process.
 Then after the new program has been loaded, we increment the semaphore by calling sema_up.

 Then, after process_execute has returned a tid_t for the newly created thread, we find the child whose pid_t is equal to the tid_t and decrement its semaphore using sema_down.
 By doing so, we will know if the child has been loaded successfully or not.
 If it was loaded successfully, we return the child’s pid, otherwise we return -1 to indicate a failure in loading.